aaronpenne/mark-forster-archive/_posts/2006-12-07-seize-the-day.md

 **Author:** Debbie
 **Date:** December 8, 2006 at 13:33

 I have found the website for ILM but not the article.
-Perhaps it is subscription access only?D
+Perhaps it is subscription access only?
+D

 ---